platformsh/platformsh-docs/docs/src/integrations/source/troubleshooting.md

 ```
 $ platform get <projectID>
 ```
-it would return the following error:
+it returns the following error:

 ```
 Failed to connect to the Git repository: git@github.com:user/github-repo.git